radar/guides/make-your-own-gem.md

     Hello world!

 > If you're using an earlier Ruby than 1.9.2, you need to start the
-> session with `irb -rubygames` or require the rubygems library after
+> session with `irb -rubygems` or require the rubygems library after
 > you launch irb.

 Now you can share hola to with the rest of the Ruby community.
 Publishing your